christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.8\textwidth]{images/ooo-consistency.pdf}
-  \caption{For non-monotonic derived events or aggregates, out-of-order events must be prohibited, as they could render the derived events wrong: what was already observed must not change. a) A non-monotonic derived aggregate is created based on previous facts (events). b) When observing the event stream later again, an out-of-order event occured which invalidated the previous derived aggregate and created a new aggregate.}
+  \caption[Out-of-order events breaking non-monotonic aggregates]{For non-monotonic derived events or aggregates, out-of-order events must be prohibited, as they could render the derived events wrong: what was already observed must not change. a) A non-monotonic derived aggregate is created based on previous facts (events). b) When observing the event stream later again, an out-of-order event occured which invalidated the previous derived aggregate and created a new aggregate.}
   \label{fig:ooo-consistency}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.1\textwidth]{images/ohlc-ooo-problem.pdf}
+  \includegraphics[width=0.7\textwidth]{images/ohlc-ooo-problem.pdf}
-  \caption{Algorithmic trading as an example for strong consistency requirements. a) A candlestick pattern was detected in the trading events in a order book, causing a buy alert to be sent (and executed). b) At a later time, the past candlesticks are displayed differently due to some out-of-order events, so that the buy alert is now wrong - but it is already too late.
+  \caption[Algorithmic trading as an example for strong consistency requirements]{Algorithmic trading as an example for strong consistency requirements. a) A candlestick pattern was detected in the trading events in a order book, causing a buy alert to be sent (and executed). b) At a later time, the past candlesticks are displayed differently due to some out-of-order events, so that the buy alert is now wrong - but it is already too late.
 This reduces trust in this hypothetical trading platform and its reputation.}
   \label{fig:ohlc-ooo-problem}
 \end{figure}